MovingBlocks/DestinationSol/README.markdown

 * To prepare for IntelliJ run: `gradlew idea` then load the generated project files
 * To create a game package for distribution (Windows, Linux, Mac): `gradlew distZip`

-*Mac OS X Users*
-* You may need to use Java 7 as there is currently an issue with Java 8.
-* To run from the terminal: ./gradlew.sh run

 Credits
 --------